Province of South Carolina: History

 Charles Town was the first settlement, established in 1670.
 King Charles II had given the land to a group of eight nobles called the lords proprietor; they planned for a Christian colony.
 Originally a single proprietary colony, the northern and southern sections grew apart over time, due partly to neglect by the legal heirs of the original lords proprietor.
 Dissent over the governance of the province led to the appointment of a deputy governor to administer the northern half of the Province of Carolina in 1691.
 The partition of the province into North and South Carolina became complete in 1712.

 The Yamasee War (1715–1717) ravaged the back-country of the province.
 Complaints that the proprietors had not done enough to protect the provincials against either the Indians or the neighboring Spanish, during Queen Anne's War (1702–1713), convinced many residents of the necessity of ending proprietary rule.
 A rebellion broke out against the proprietors in 1719.
-Acting on a petition of residents, King George I appointed the governor of South Carolina in 1720 (the governors of North Carolina would continue to be appointed by the lords proprietor until 1729).
+Acting on a petition of residents, King George I appointed the governor of South Carolina later in that year (the governors of North Carolina would continue to be appointed by the lords proprietor until 1729).
 After nearly a decade in which the British monarchy sought to locate and buy out the lords, both North and South Carolina became royal colonies in 1729.